Manthan-Kuber/ChatVerse/README.md

 A chat application is bound to have a large number of messages.
 Rendering a lists containing a large amount of data always leads to performance issues and fps drops.
 In order to make rendering the same more performant, I have used the concept of windowing.
 Windowing is a technique that ensures that lists only render items that are visible in the current specified view port.
 As the user scrolls, the items out of the current viewport are removed and are added back only when they are present in the current view port.I have used a library called react-window for the same which optimizes rendering a large amount of messages.
 This approach can be used to maintain constant 60 fps, however, the problem of the API fetching large number of messages still persists.
 List virtulization or Windowing only optimizes rendering of large amounts of data.<br>
 Another approach is to use an infinite scroll + paginated APIs , this virtualizes the list, as well as fetches data in chunks instead of fetching the entire data, solving both the problems.
 However, invalidating such cached data may not work effectively and may lead to inconsistencies in the data as realtime communication is involved.

-### Variable lists and message sizes
+### Variable size lists and dynamic message sizes

-The variable virtualized lists HOC provided by react-window takes in an argument which requires to estimate the height of each element (or provide a function to do so) in the list before hand in order to render the list effectively.
-Now each message is of variable length - there might be a few characters in the message or a large amount of characters (kept as 2^13 for maximum message size).
+The variable sized virtualized lists HOC provided by react-window takes in an argument which requires to estimate the height of each element (or provide a function to do so) in the list before hand in order to render the list effectively.
+Now each message is of variable length - there might be a few characters in the message or a large amount of characters (kept 2^12 as maximum message size).
 Morever the height of message changes as the window is resized.
 Calculating the exact height while virtualizing the list proved to be a challenging component of the project.
 But I managed to tackle the same using event-listeners, refs and some of the APIs of react-window.

+### Optimistic UI

+Optimistic UI is an approach where the client state is prematurely updated with new data before it is sent to the backend server.
+We are "optimistic" that the request that'll be sent to the backend would be successful.<br>
+Optimistic UI are used to simulate the results that'll be obtained after the database is updated.
+A request to the backend server is made and once the response is received from the server, the optimistic result is discarded and replaced with the actual result.
+In case the request fails, the changes currently being made to the client state are rolled back.